 - Follow onscreen instructions to cut the design.

 - Lay out each spiderweb cut design to create a circle/wreath shape.
 Each cut should include 2 spiderwebs attached to each other.
 Glue connecting pieces together.

-- Glue raven to spiderwebs to display in the center of the wreath.
+- Glue (or Mod Podge) the raven to spiderwebs to display in the center of the wreath.

 - Fold each of the bats at wing/body joint and then glue bat body to the spider web as you’d like.